MaurGi/JUMP/README.md

 and **[Photon Unity Networking]**.

-I was working on a multiplayer game and found myself in trouble trying to handle events from Unity and Photon at the same time; ending up with very confused and fragile code - so I worked to streamline and simplify the scenario (for my case) and build a library that I can reuse.
+I was working on a multiplayer game and found myself in trouble trying to handle events from Unity and Photon at the same time; ending up with fragile code - so I worked to streamline and simplify the scenario and build a reusable library.

 Out of the box, **JUMP** Provides:
 - A simple flow for connecting to the server, matchmaking and starting a multiplayer game